ebijun/NetBSD/Guide/Pkgsrc/nono.rst

  cvs commit

- nono: update to 1.3.0.
+ nono: update to 1.4.0.

- 1.3.0 (2025/02/26)

- vm(New): "Implement VirtIO SCSI." vm(New): "X68030 MFP timer interrupts now support real-time synchronization." vm(New): "NWS-1750 system timer interrupt now supports real-time synchronization." vm(Update): "X68030 MFP free-run timer now doesn't use scheduler events." vm(Fix): "Fix an issue that specifying 2GB or more of memory would cause an error (on virt-m68k)." vm(Fix): "Fix an issue that full speed mode could not be relased by pressing SHIFT key in X68030 JP keyboard mode." vm(Fix): "Fix to transition to bus free phase when a SCSI device asserts RST." vm(Fix): "Fix an issue that the disk size over 10GB was not displayed correctly on SCSI device monitor." m68k(Update): "Make various improvements to 68040 table search processing." m68k(Update): "Improve almost 68040 instruction cycles somewhat closer." m68k(Fix): "Improve or implement some 68030 instruction cycles." m68k(Fix): "Fix an issue that the exception history could not detect the IOCS call on 68040." m68k(Update): "The exception history now supports Human68k DOS calls." m88k(Fix): "Fix an issue that access to devices other than main memory may fail since ver 0.7.2." host(Fix): "Fix an issue dropping ICMPv6 Echo Request packet to router's link local address on the usermode network." app(New): "Support --fd0, --fd1 options for X68030."
- GUI(Fix): "Remove incorrect software keyboard window from the menu on NWS-1750 and virt-m68k." vm(Update): "Change performance measurement gimic on virt-m68k from VirtIONet to GFTTY."
+ pkgsrc:

+ 1.4.0 (2025/03/30)

+ vm(New): "Implement HD647180 ASCI (Asynchronous Serial Communication Interface)." vm(Fix): "Fix an issue that keyboard LED changes may not be reflected in the software keyboard window on X68030." host(New): "Implement run-time switching of the network and serial host driver." app(Update): "Change hostcom-driver=cons to hostcom-driver=console (cons is still available)."
+ GUI(Fix): "Fix an issue that the title might not change after leaving mouse mode."
+ GUI(Fix): "Fix abnormal terminations caused by status panel width."
+ GUI(Fix): "Fix an issue that changing the font size while the log monitor is displayed might cause an abnormal termination."
+ GUI(Fix): "Fix an issue that changing the font size might break layout on the log monitor and LCD monitor."
+ GUI(Fix): "Fix several issues that drawing window might cause abnormal termination."
+ GUI(Fix): "Adjust button size on the memory monitor."
+ GUI(Update): "Adjust main window layout when the window is shrunk."
+ GUI(Update): "Adjust initial size of memory monitorand bitmap monitor."
+ GUI(Update): "Adjust window stretch of memory monitor, log monitor, history monitor and vector monitor."

 doc をcommit します
 ---------------------